gosub-com/Zurfur/README.md

 ## Design Goals

 * Fun and easy to use
+* Become the go-to language for client side programming in the browser
 * Managed code is safe, efficient, and garbage collected
 * Unmanaged code is just as efficient as C++
 * Ahead of time compile to WebAssembly with tiny run-time library